conjure-up dev summary: you like LXD? we like LXD. Put your floaties on and step up to the Helm!

 LXDWe've taken some preliminary steps in providing the user better feedback when wanting to deploy onto the localhost provider.
 If conjure-up isn't able to talk to the same API endpoints Juju can then our probability of success is next to none.

+snap install lxdfrom another terminal conjure-up will automatically enable your localhost selection and allow you to proceed on.
 Also, we've extended our LXD support to allow you to select from known network bridges and storage pools.

 Check out more Helm charts

-$ helm install stable/ghost
+$ helm install stable/ghost $ helm install stable/dokuwiki

-If you do and you want a streamlined and guided way to get that application into your users hands, let's talk
+Do you have an application for Kubernetes?If you do and you want a streamlined and guided way to get that application into your users hands, let's talk.

 How to use these featuresCurrently, conjure-up in our snap

 --edgechannel contains all the latest features outlined in this summary:

 sudo snap install conjure-up --classic --edge